Events

 In this example, the button changes color and text based on the state, the element receives the expandable-content

-class if expandable, and a shadow is added after expanding for a visual effect.
+class if it is expandable, and a shadow is added for a visual effect after expanding.